 Join the party at the Rock en Seine music festivalMusic Festival in Paris

 A music festival since 2005, the Rock en Seine is one of the leading things to do in Paris in August.

 The festival fills the Domaine National de Saint-Cloud on the outskirts of Paris.
 The former royal estate is a delightful place to visit any time, with vast green spaces, a chateau, and Marie Antionette’s rose garden.
 But none of that matters when 40,000 daily revelers hit the park for 3 nights of musical-inspired mayhem.

 Past acts include Nine Inch Nails, Massive Attack, Green Day, Cypress Hill, Nick Cave, and more.
 A real mix of genres that will appeal to music fans who love a good time.

-Watch the Assomption procession along the Seine (August 15 annually)Holidays in Paris
+Watch the Assomption procession along the Seine (August 15 annually)Holidays in France

 August 15 is a public holiday that sees Paris shut down for the day, at least in business districts.
 But the religious holiday is marked with a famous mass at Notre-Dame Cathedral, preceded by a colorful procession along the Seine.
 It is a diverting sight, even if you’re not a churchgoer.

 Although Notre-Dame is being repaired following the devastating fire in 2019 (scheduled to reopen in 2024), the procession has been an annual event since 1638 and still takes place in the shadow of Paris’s iconic landmark.

 Other Assomption Day processions also take place at churches in the city.
 Another highlight is the magnificent Sacré-Cœur basilica in Montmartre where you can also savor stunning views over Paris.

 Enjoy a cooling drink and views from Paris’s rooftop barsRooftop Bar in Paris